 Step 5: Teaching Reflection

-After students are done, teachers work harder to investigate what they have learned, what they can do better next time, and what they should change.
+After students are done, teachers investigate what they, as instructors, have learned, what they can do better next time, and what they should change.
 A record of the project is useful so that other fellow teachers and educators can give them critical feedback.
-Like students, teachers also need to reflect their work for further improvement.
+Like students, teachers also need to reflect on their work for further improvement.
 Sharing project insights can benefit the whole community to advance the method.